V0lsheBstvo/DDraceConfigs.io/README.md

 # DDraceConfigs.io
-Welcome to DDrace Configs Cloud, the largest and unique resource for storing and sharing configurations and settings for DDNet games!
+Welcome to DDraceConfigs.io, the largest and unique resource for storing and sharing configurations and settings for DDNet games!
 Tags: cfg, config, ddnet, ddrace, settings